taher435/taher435.github.io/_posts/2016-07-31-startup-weekend-singapore-from-idea-to-winning.md

 ## 5. A great team
 We were lucky to find the perfect team of 1 entrepreneur ([Idir Hillali](https://www.linkedin.com/in/idirh/)), 1 hustler ([Alex Silaev](https://www.linkedin.com/in/alexsilaev/)), 1 mobile app developer ([Amos Choo](https://www.linkedin.com/in/amos-choo-82baa9b1/)), 1 designer ([Mohammed Pitolwala](https://www.linkedin.com/in/mohammedsp/)) and 1 full stack developer ([me](https://www.linkedin.com/in/tahernd)).
 We all had very clear roles since the start and did not waste any time in deciding who will do what.
 It is a proven fact that with the right people you can do wonders.
 I guess we had the right team and it did help us win the 1st prize.
 If you are going for a hackathon or a startup weekend in your city, keep these things in mind and hopefully it will help you win.
 See you next year in Startup Weekend Singapore 2017

-> Note: We also won 1st prize in Startup Weekend Singapore 2017 :).
-We followed the same principles and that helped us win second time in a row.
-Though the team was different (except Mohammed & myself)